viamrobotics/docs/docs/services/slam/cartographer/_index.md

   {{< /alert >}}

-- You must connect your RPlidar pysically to your robot.
+- You must physically connect your RPlidar to your robot before configuring the `rplidar` and `cartographer` modules.

   If you have a Viam Rover and are mounting an RPlidar to your rover, be sure to position the RPlidar so that it **faces forward in the direction of travel**, facing in the same direction as the included webcam.
   For example, if you are using the [RPlidar A1](https://www.slamtec.com/en/Lidar/A1) model, mount it to the Rover so that the **pointed** end of the RPlidar mount housing points in the direction of the front of the Rover.